umbraco/UmbracoDocs/Implementation/Composing/index.md

 After the IRuntimeComposer has 'composed' - all ICoreComposer instances also 'compose'.
 They compose all the default elements that Umbraco needs to run.

 `IUserComposer`<br/>
 Finally, all IUserComposer instances 'compose'.
-These types of composers are for developers/implementors to use to customise and extend Umbraco or use in Package development.
+These types of composers are for developers/implementors to use to customise and extend Umbraco or use in package development.

 :::warning
 Ordering of composers is important, the last one added can override a previously added composer! - make sure when overriding that your composer that is overriding is composing after the composer that adds the element you want to override!